 If a refund was processed, a line will show with RF in the AC field.

 If so, click on the line that shows DP in the AC field, then click Address Info.
-Take a screenshot (like below), so the name and address associated with the transaction is provided and add it to the chargeback documentation (template below).did
+Take a screenshot (like below), so the name and address associated with the transaction is provided and add it to the chargeback documentation.
+An example of this is in the template section below.
+The example shows that, although the customer stated we did not give them a refund, we did.